Leadership Sensemaking for High-Risk Organizations

 How Workshops Work with Soteria Insight

-Most workshops are designed as half‑day sessions (3–4 hours), with the option to extend to a full day where deeper exploration or application is useful.
-Sessions may be tailored for senior leaders, managers, frontline teams, or mixed groups, depending on the context and learning goals.
+Workshops are typically designed as half-day engagements (3–4 hours), with the option to extend to a full day when deeper exploration or leadership alignment is needed.

 Get in touch